 Many guides will help you better understand the past influence on the current daily life, including the Tales of the Alhambra by Washington Irving.
 This book presents many sketches of the Alhambra Palace as it was discovered in the 18th century.
 It also describes how it was rescued from abandonment by the author, a diplomat and a traveler of the early 19th century.
 These tales are really fascinating and will enrich your visit of Andalusia.

-2. Book well in advance
+3. Book well in advance to enjoy Andalusia

 Many visitors coming from around the world visit Andalusia, the attractive region in the South of Spain.
 Lodging and many visits must be anticipated and booked several weeks in advance, especially if you want to stay in the historical heart of major cities.
 Same precaution is required for the visit of the Alhambra (Nasrid Palace), magnificent Moorish fortress of Granada.
 There are several types of tours (guided, personal, special) but because so many people come here, the available places are often exhausted several weeks before the tour date.
 What’s the use to travel to Andalucia if you can’t visit the Alhambra? !